ipython/ipython/docs/source/overview.rst

 * Doctest support.
-The special :samp:`%doctest_mode` command toggles a mode uses doctest-compatible prompts, so you can use IPython sessions as doctest code..
-By default, IPython also allows you to paste existing doctests (with leading :samp:`>>>`  and :samp:`...` prompts in them
+The special :samp:`%doctest_mode` command toggles a mode to use doctest-compatible prompts, so you can use IPython sessions as doctest code.
+By default, IPython also allows you to paste existing doctests, and strips out the leading :samp:`>>>` and :samp:`...` prompts in them.

 .. _ipythonzmq: